-- 1. The Minister has by way of the Lucky Bay Port Operating Agreement provided powers under the Harbours and Navigation Act 1993 to enable the Port to manage vessel traffic.
-The powers enable an authorised officer to: - a. require that vessels proceed to load or unload in a particular order - b. require that a vessel be moored or anchored in a particular position - c. require that a vessel be secured in a particular way - d. require that a vessel be moved from a particular area or position - e. require the production of documents relating to the navigation, operation, - f. pilotage, use or loading of the vessel - 2.
+- 1. The Manager Marine Safety DIT Marine has provided powers under the Harbours and Navigation Act 1993 to enable the Port to manage vessel traffic.
+The powers enable an authorised officer to: - 2. require that vessels proceed to load or unload in a particular order - 3. require that a vessel be moored or anchored in a particular position - 4. require that a vessel be secured in a particular way - 5. require that a vessel be moved from a particular area or position - 6. require the production of documents relating to the navigation, operation, - 7. use or loading of the vessel - 8.
 Method.
 An authorised officer may give a direction (orally, by signal, radio communication, or in any other appropriate manner) to a person in charge, or apparently in charge, of a vessel in Lucky Bay port limits or in the approaches if actions are threatening the port or the vessel.
-To fulfil their duties an Authorised officer may: - a. board the vessel; - b. inspect the vessel and its cargo; and - c. carry out on the vessel any investigation necessary. - 3.
+To fulfil their duties an Authorised officer may: - 9. board the vessel; - 10. inspect the vessel and its cargo; and - 11. carry out on the vessel any investigation necessary. - 12.
 Appointment.
 The authority to act on the provisions of the Act will be delegated to an 'Authorised Officer'.
-This delegation will reside with the Marine Operations Manager and others as required for operational and relief purposes.
-The CEO of the Department will appoint an Authorised person in line with Lucky Bay duty statements.
+This delegation will reside with the Port Manager and others as required for operational and relief purposes.